jif245/PUI2017_clm633/HW7_clm633/CitibikeReview_mas1300.md

 Before committing to a T test you must determine if the populations are approximately normally distributed and have approximately equal variances.

 http://www.lboro.ac.uk/media/wwwlboroacuk/content/mlsc/downloads/1.2_Unpairedttest.pdf

+#### [clm633] Right, so the two populations aren't normally distributed.
+I'll run this test but with this caveat, and also try the Mann-Whitney test.

 # FBB this should have been placed in HW3 since it is a review of a project in HW3.
 # FBB thorough review, should be helful to the author.